nus-cs2113-AY2425S1/ip/docs/README.md

 ## Editing the data

-All tasks are saved in the file `V.txt` and is stored in the same directory as the JAR file
+All tasks are saved in the file `V.txt` and is stored in the current directory

 Users are free to edit the save file directly